-Starting at a new workplace can be a stressful period in a person’s life.
-That’s why it’s crucial that the employee onboarding process promotes a smooth transition.
-This is usually an exciting occasion for the company.
-What’s more, it is a chance to leave a good first impression with new hires.
+Starting a new job can be a stressful time for anyone.
+That’s why it’s crucial to ensure a smooth transition.
+It’s an exciting opportunity for the company and a chance to make a positive first impression as you welcome new hires.

-According to a Digitate survey, employees who’ve had a negative onboarding experience are twice as likely to look for career opportunities elsewhere.
-Additionally, a Glassdoor survey says that a strong onboarding process improves employee retention by up to 82 percent.
-You can see what a strong impact employee onboarding has on your organization.
+According to a survey by Digitate, employees who have a negative onboarding experience are twice as likely to search for other career opportunities.
+Additionally, a Glassdoor survey reveals that a strong onboarding process can improve employee retention by up to 82%.
+These statistics highlight the significant impact of employee onboarding on your organization.

-While warm welcome messages for new employees might seem like a small gesture, it goes a long way in making the transition easier.
+While sending warm welcome messages to new employees may seem like a small gesture, it goes a long way in easing their transition.

 What Is a Welcome Message?

 A welcome message is a friendly greeting that an employer, manager, CEO, or team leader/member shares with the new hire.
 It’s one of the first impressions the employee will have of the organization, and it pays to set the right tone.

 The welcome message is usually sent by email to the company’s email address.
 It might also be shared on a special onboarding website or said in person during orientation or team meetings.

 It’s all about making new team members feel welcomed, valued, and respected.
 Not to mention, it helps people get acquainted with the new work environment.
 The message expresses appreciation for joining the team and can be sent to a person on the first day or delivered in advance.